spite/ccapture.js/README.md

 CCapture.js only works on browsers that have a `canvas implementation.

-**Whammy.js** current version only works on a browser that supports the image/webp format.
+**WebM Writer** current version only works on a browser that supports the image/webp format.
 Exporting video is basically Chrome-only for now :( If you want to help to make it Firefox, Opera or even Internet Explorer compatible, please do!

 **gif.js** has some performance limitations, be careful if capturing a lot of frames.